lifesfun101/Offensive-Security/Walkthroughs/Kioptrix/Kioptrix 1 Walkthrough.md

 **Proof of Concept Code** : [https://www.exploit-db.com/exploits/764](https://www.exploit-db.com/exploits/764)

-**Vulnerability Explained** :  A buffer over flow vulnerability exists in mod\_ssl versions before 2.8.7.
+**Vulnerability Explained** :  A buffer overflow vulnerability exists in mod\_ssl versions before 2.8.7.
 When mod\_ssl attempts to cache a session that is too large the excessive code spills into the memory allowing a shell payload to be executed.
 The obtained shell will have privileges of the web user (apache), however this can allow for further exploitation.

 **Vulnerability fix** : Update mod\_ssl to version 2.8.7 or above.
 Implement patch management program.